 Kids who are comfortable with a bit of spice will also enjoy the meaty kebabs of Nizam's Kathi Kabab in Connaught Place, Khan Chacha in Khan Market, or Karim’s in Old Delhi – take a rickshaw to the latter to avoid having to negotiate the busy streets on foot.
 Old Delhi is also good for super-sweet sweets; at the famous jalebiwala on Chandni Chowk, you can watch each bright orange squiggle of batter being deep-fried and dipped in syrup.
 If you need a bolthole while exploring New Delhi, look no further than the Lodi Garden Restaurant, a large outdoor eatery with a globe-trotting menu, tables in tents and wagons, and plenty of space for kids to charge around.

-If you'd rather play it safe and go 'continental' – the local catch-all term for Western food – good choices include United Coffee House (on E-Block in Connaught Place) for a comforting bowl of pasta marinara, Amici (Khan Market) for a pizza, Café Turtle (Khan Market) for a slice of cake, the All American Diner (India Habitat Centre, Lodi Rd) for a pretty decent hotdog, or The Kitchen (Khan Market), for a big, familiar plate of fish and chips.
+If you'd rather play it safe and go 'continental' – the local catch-all term for Western food – good choices include United Coffee House (on E-Block in Connaught Place) for a comforting bowl of pasta marinara, Big Chill (Khan Market) for a pizza and shake, Café Turtle (Khan Market) for a slice of cake, the All American Diner (India Habitat Centre, Lodi Rd) for a pretty decent hotdog, or The Chatter House (Khan Market), for a big, familiar plate of fish and chips.
 Wengers in Connaught Place is a great pitstop for a sandwich, while next door, at the attached deli or the hole-in-the-wall stand, you can buy delicious milkshakes.
 Popular ice-cream parlour Naturals at L8 Connaught Place is a wonderful place to buy some of India’s best ice-cream.
+Should your kids be equipped with a slightly more adventurous palate, and resilient insides, be sure to introduce them to Delhi’s celebrated street food in the sanitised environs of Masala Trail on Janpath.

 Get some education at Delhi's museums